 • To complement and enrich the Venice International Film Festival with works by new talents, sponsored by La Biennale and developed and produced in an advanced workshop for training, research and experimentation.
 The workshop will cover the conception, development, production, direction, marketing, audience engagement and distribution of audiovisual works.

 • To further research into micro and low-budget productions, which in times of economic crisis have become one of the few opportunities for young talents to make the leap into directing feature-length audiovisual works.

 • To promote and support the production of 1 Italian audiovisual work longer than 60 minutes, following a year long series of activities.

-La Biennale already achieves these goals by supporting productions in the Dance, Music and Theatre departments.
+La Biennale already achieves these goals by supporting productions in the Art, Dance, Music and Theatre departments.

-Biennale College Cinema is held for the tenth consecutive year in academic collaboration with the Gotham Film & Media Institute (previously known as IFP) in New York, and the TorinoFilmLab.
+Biennale College – Cinema is held in academic collaboration with The Gotham Film & Media Institute in New York and the TorinoFilmLab.

 We will select up to 8 microbudget concepts/ideas presented by teams of Italian nationals consisting of a director and a producer, with no age limit and according to the following: